|

 Edited out of the University of Texas at Austin, Analytic Philosophy is a peer-reviewed journal publishing work in all areas of philosophy.
 The journal welcomes original research articles, book symposia, and critical notices as well as discussions and other sorts of philosophical pieces.

-What is Analytic Philosophy? - Oxford Academic
+What is Analytic Philosophy? - assets.cambridge.org

 |